This post goes over whether Google My Business posts help with SEO.

 The solution: schedule out your Google My Business posts weeks or even months ahead of time.

 OneUp allows you to schedule and set your Google My Business posts to automatically repeat.
 You can schedule the same post across multiple Google My Business accounts and locations at the same time.
-The best part is it’s only $4/month for up to 3 accounts.

 The process is simple.
 Just connect your Google My Business account on the Accounts page.